-Perspective | Could Black Lives Matter rekindle D.C.’s Black Power movement?
+Perspective | Historian: Black Power Movement once thrived in D.C., but recent mayors have “set aside” its goal of empowering poor.

 Musgrove says mayors from Tony Williams (D) to Muriel E. Bowser (D) later “set aside” that goal in favor of gradual, market-oriented policies that have been “tremendously bad for the poor” and created an “explosion of inequality.”

-Bowser and her immediate predecessors would dispute that.
-They would say the city’s impressive economic revival also benefited its poorest residents by creating jobs and money for affordable housing even as gentrification — and income disparities — spun out of control.

-Musgrove sees a possibility for greater progress in the Black Lives Matter movement, which has prompted a chorus favoring action to overcome structural racism.
+But Musgrove sees fresh possibility for progress in the Black Lives Matter movement, which has prompted a chorus favoring action to overcome structural racism.
 “I hope it’s honest and actually brings some results,” he said in an interview.
 “It remains to be seen what [the country] is actually willing to do.”

+Bowser and her immediate predecessors would dispute Musgrove’s criticisms.
+They would say the city’s impressive economic revival also benefited its poorest residents by creating jobs and money for affordable housing even as gentrification — and income disparities — spun out of control.

-Musgrove, who teaches at the University of Maryland Baltimore County, is the right man to educate us.
+Either way, Musgrove, who teaches at the University of Maryland Baltimore County, is the right man to educate us about Black politics.
 He co-wrote the well-received 2017 book “Chocolate City: A History of Race and Democracy in the Nation’s Capital.”

 Now he’s writing a book on the second half of the Black Power era, from 1980 to 1997, when activists battled both an urban crisis and a conservative backlash unleashed by the Reagan administration.